 - Her environment

 Choose These Safe Dog Toys:

 These dog toys encourage healthy play and sharing the fun.
 Choose:

 - Indestructible dog toys

 - Tennis balls, under close supervision.
 The balls should be sized appropriately for her: too-small balls can be swallowed or lodge in her throat.

 - Squeaky toys that beg to be attacked

 Playing hide-and-seek with a favorite toy is an excellent example of an active, stimulating, and interactive game.

-Task-oriented dog toys and play (find the toy, get treats out of the toy) can release pent-up energy and alleviate the stress that comes from confinement, isolation, and boredom.
+Task-oriented dog toys and play (find the toy, get tasty dog treats out of the toy) can release pent-up energy and alleviate the stress that comes from confinement, isolation, and boredom.
 Choose:

 - Rubber toys with hidden treats or peanut butter